 - Sun terrace

 - Interest FREE Payment Plans

-Fortaleza Do Guincho is located 50 m from the sandy beach.
-The closest city to the hotel is Cascais (6 km).
-To make your stay more comfortable a conference room, a lobby, a ...
+Welcome to Fortaleza Do Guincho in Cascais.
+The sandy beach is 50 m from the hotel and the town of Cascais is 6 km away.
+To make your stay more comfortable a lobby, air ...
 Continue reading

-Fortaleza Do Guincho is located 50 m from the sandy beach.
-The closest city to the hotel is Cascais (6 km).
-To make your stay more comfortable a conference room, a lobby, a reception and air conditioning are available.
-The staff in this hotel speaks Spanish, French and English.
-Mobility on holiday is made easy through car rental.
+Welcome to Fortaleza Do Guincho in Cascais.
+The sandy beach is 50 m from the hotel and the town of Cascais is 6 km away.
+To make your stay more comfortable a lobby, air conditioning and a reception are available.
+For guests who wish to be mobile, car rental can be arranged.
+The staff in this hotel speaks French, Spanish and English.
+Distance from the hotel to: airport LIS (36 km).
 Vehicles may be parked in the parking lot.

 - Bikes available (free)

 - Bowling Off-site (Additional charge)

 - Golf course (within 3 km) (Additional charge)

 - Hiking Off-site

 - Snorkelling Off-site (Additional charge)